mattius459/runway_game/README.md

 If you don't want to come up with your own game idea, feel free to use one of [ideas](ideas.md) we provide you.

-As a reminder, GA has a zero tolerance [plagiarism policy](https://git.generalassemb.ly/sei-424-beherenow/class-info#plagiarism) - your project's code **must be substantially yours**. **Do not copy code from similar projects, tutorials, or other sources**.
-However, using  lines of code from  StackOverflow to accomplish general techniques/algorithms is okay - an example would be using StackOverflow as a source for code that replaces a character at a certain position in a string.
-Do not ask ChatGPT to make your game for you ;)

 ---

 ## Planning & Presentation Requirements